TykTechnologies/tyk-docs/tyk-docs/content/developer-support/tyk-streams/bloblang/walthrough.md

 }
 ```

-Let's say we wish to flatten this structure with the following mapping:
+Assume that we wish to flatten this structure with the following mapping:

 ```coffee
 root.contents = this.thing.article.contents
 ```

-But articles are only one of many document types we expect to receive, where the field `contents` remains the same but the field `article` could instead be `comment` or `share`.
+Furthermore, assume that articles are only one of many document types we expect to receive, where the field `contents` remains the same but the field `article` could instead be `comment` or `share`.
 In this case we could expand our map of `contents` to use a `match` expression where we check for the existence of `article`, `comment`, etc in the input document.

-However, a much cleaner way of approaching this is with the pipe operator (`|`), which in Bloblang can be used to join multiple queries, where the first to yield a non-null result is selected.
+A cleaner way of approaching this is through the use of the pipe operator (`|`), which in Bloblang can be used to join multiple queries, where the first to yield a non-null result is selected.
 Change your mapping to the following:

 ```coffee
 root.contents = this.thing.article.contents | this.thing.comment.contents
 ```

-And now try changing the field `article` in your input document to `comment`.
+Now try changing the field `article` in your input document to `comment`.
 You should see that the value of `contents` remains as `Some people did some stuff` in the output document.

-Now, rather than write out the full path prefix `this.thing` each time we can use a bracketed query expression to change the context, giving us more space for adding other fields:
+Instead of writing out the full path prefix `this.thing` we can use a bracketed query expression to change the context, giving us more space for adding other fields:

 ```coffee
 root.contents = this.thing.(this.article | this.comment | this.share).contents
 ```

-And by the way, the keyword `this` within queries can be omitted and made implicit, which allows us to reduce this even further:
+Furthermore, this can be refined further since the keyword `this` within queries can be omitted and made implicit:

 ```coffee
 root.contents = this.thing.(article | comment | share).contents